 When you decide to put your loved one in a nursing home, you are trusting the facility and the staff to provide the necessary care to keep your loved one healthy and safe.
 Unfortunately, these long-term care facilities do not always provide adequate care or protect their residents.
 If your loved one’s nursing home or its employees engaged in abuse or other negligent behavior, your family might be entitled to compensation.

 Nursing homes must comply with several federal and state laws to help keep their residents safe and protected from negligence.
 An experienced Fort Wayne nursing home abuse lawyer could evaluate your claim and help fight to recover the compensation you deserve.
-Contact a compassionate civil attorney as soon as possible to discuss your case.
+Contact a compassionate PI lawyer in Fort Wayne as soon as possible to discuss your case.